-21. Store buckwheat and other hard grains for 12 years or more.
+22. Buckwheat and other hard grains will last for 12 years or more.

-Placed in airtight, sealed containers, buckwheat, dry corn, Kamut, hard red wheat, soft white wheat, millet, durum wheat, and spelt have (at least) a 10-12 year shelf life.
+Placed in airtight, sealed containers, buckwheat, dry corn, Kamut, hard red wheat, soft white wheat, millet, durum wheat, and spelt have (at least) a 10-12 year shelf life before they expire.